fonq/rabbitmq-tools/mq-maintenance.fonq.nl/README.md

 # RabbitMQ maintenance tool
-A webinterface for RabbitMQ that provides some functionality that is not available in their own installation.
-Most prominently the possibility to "hot" change queue configurations.
+A webinterface for RabbitMQ that provides some functionality that is not available in their own management tooling, most prominently the possibility to "hot" change queue configurations.

 ### Installation